Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/InputSystemComponents.md

 # Input System Components

-For more complex input configuration like supporting multiple devices, local multiplayer...
-You will need to receive inputs from the `PlayerInput` component provided by the Input System package.
-This section is assuming you already know how to setup this component.
-All the documentation can be found on the Input System package documentation page and samples.
+For more complex input configurations like supporting multiple devices, you will need to receive inputs from the `PlayerInput` component provided by the Input System package.
+The following section assumes you already know how to setup this component.
+For more information, see the [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/index.html) documentation and samples.

 ### Read from PlayerInput